xcat2/confluent-docs/docs/user_reference/diskless_memory_usage.md

 Swap:              0           0           0
 ```

-As expected, the memory consumption for both diskfull and diskless are comparable.
+As expected, the memory consumption for both diskful and diskless are comparable.
 If we induce a heavy read of the filesystem,
-then content will become memory resident, just like it would for a diskfull installation:
+then content will become memory resident, just like it would for a diskful installation:

 ```
 # find /usr -type f -exec cat {} + > /dev/null